NVIDIA/gontainer/README.md

 #### Subscribing to Events

 To subscribe to an event, use the `Subscribe()` method.
-You can pass various types of handler functions, such as:
+Two types of handler functions are supported:

-- A handler that takes a variable number of any-typed arguments:
+- A function that accepts a variable number of any-typed arguments:
   ```go
   events.Subscribe("Event1", func(args ...any) {
       // Handle the event with args slice.
   })
   ```
-- A handler with defined concrete argument types:
+- A function that accepts concrete argument types:
   ```go
   ev.Subscribe("Event1", func(x string, y int, z bool) {
       // Handle the event with specific args.